UBC-STAT/stat-301/docs/syllabus-page.md

 ### Attribution

-This syllabus was copied almost in its entirety from the [DSCI 100 syllabus](https://github.com/UBC-DSCI/dsci-100/blob/master/README.md), with only minor modifications.
+This syllabus was copied almost in its entirety from the [DSCI 100 syllabus](https://github.com/UBC-DSCI/dsci-100/blob/master/README.md), with modifications according to this course material.
 Parts of DSCI 100 syllabus, hence of this syllabus, have been copied from the [UBC MDS Policies](https://ubc-mds.github.io/policies/).